 Visit the Heart Center Facebook community today!

 Support Boston Children's Heart Center

 Thanks to advances in medical and surgical care, most people born with serious congenital heart defects are now surviving long into adulthood.
 Because few defects are permanently “cured,” however, these individuals require lifelong follow-up care.

 At the Boston Adult Congenital Heart (BACH) and Pulmonary Hypertension Service at Boston Children's Hospital, we have a lifetime commitment to our patients.
-We offer a full range of inpatient and outpatient clinical services to adults with congenital heart disease and/or pulmonary hypertension, from diagnosis to cardiac catheterization and surgical repair.
+As part of the #1 ranked Heart Center, we offer a full range of inpatient and outpatient clinical services to adults with congenital heart disease and/or pulmonary hypertension, from diagnosis to cardiac catheterization and surgical repair.
 What’s more, we’re devoted to helping our patients maximize their physical, emotional, medical and social options.
 Today, these options are greater than ever.